Add users who have existing Google Accounts

 What happens with email aliases when users rename their account?

-If the user used their organization’s address as an alternate email address (or email alias) for their personal Google Account, the alias is removed from the personal account when you create their G Suite account.
+If the user used their organization’s address as an alternate email address (or email alias) for their personal Google Account, the alias is removed from the personal account when you create their managed Google Account.
 The user is notified of this change the next time they sign in to their personal Google Account.